Rise to Success: Career Highlights of Christian Yelich

 2016: Starting Outfielder

-2017: Traded to Brewers
+2017: Trade to the Brewers

-In the 2017-18 offseason, Christian Yelich was traded from the Miami Marlins to the Milwaukee Brewers.
+During the 2017-18 offseason, Christian Yelich was traded from the Miami Marlins to the Milwaukee Brewers.

-January 25, 2018: Traded to the Brewers
+January 25, 2018: Trade to Milwaukee Brewers

-September 10, 2018: Selection to MLB All-Star Series
+September 10, 2018: MLB All-Stars Selection

-On September 10, 2018, Christian Yelich was selected to play with the MLB All-Stars at the 2018 MLB Japan All-Star Series, but he later withdrew from the event.
+On September 10, 2018, Christian Yelich was selected to play with the MLB All-Stars at the 2018 MLB Japan All-Star Series, but later withdrew from the event.

 March 31, 2019: Home Run Record